1Password/scim-examples/beta/docker/README.md

     cd ./scim-examples/beta/docker
     ```

-6. Save your `scimsesion` file to the working directory.
+6. Save your `scimsession` file to the working directory.

    > **Note**
    >